 🍚 Rice with Eight Treasures (Ba Bao Fan):

-One of the treasures of Chinese cuisine is a colourful dish called Eight-Treasure Rice, which represents prosperity and abundance.
+One of the treasures of Chinese cuisine is a colorful dish called Eight-Treasure Rice, which represents prosperity and abundance.

 A plate of sticky rice cake topped with nuts and sweet sauce, served on a blue floral-patterned dish.